SumayaAzadJerin/Movie-Recommendation-System-/README.md

 - [ ] **Objectives:**
--Help the user to search malaysian movies based on their interest.
+- Help the user to search malaysian movies based on their interest.
--To identify most relavent movies for each users within short time.
+- To identify most relavent movies for each users within short time.
--To avoid unnecessaries movies.
+- To avoid unnecessaries movies.